cawka/cs118-spring2017/project-3.md

         mininet>

    Keep this terminal open, as you will need the mininet command line for debugging.
- - Run POX Controller.
+ - Step 2: Run POX Controller.

-   Now, open another terminal on your local machine (**not the VM**), use SSH to login the VM.
+   Now, open another terminal on your local machine (**not the VM**), run "Vagrant ssh" to log in the VM

         $ cd ~/lab3/
         $ ./run_pox.sh